-56. As a result of the Orders referenced herein, Plaintiff ceased retail operations and closed its doors to customers beginning on March 16, 2020.

-57. Due to Plaintiff's mandatory cessation of operations, Plaintiff was forced to lay off its entire staff at its Florida location.

-58. Plaintiff's business is not a closed environment, and because people - staff, customers, community members, and others - cycle in and out of the retail stores and offices, there is an ever-present risk that the Insureds Properties are contaminated and would continue to be contaminated.
+- 56. As a result of the Orders referenced herein, Plaintiff ceased retail operations and closed its doors to customers beginning on March 16, 2020. - 57.
+Due to Plaintiff's mandatory cessation of operations, Plaintiff was forced to lay off its entire staff, amounting to approximately one-hundred sixty (160) employees. - 58.
+Plaintiff's business is not a closed environment, and because people staff, customers, community members, and others cycle in and out of the retail stores and offices, there is an ever-present risk that the Insureds Properties are contaminated and would continue to be contaminated.

-59. The virus physically impacted Denny's.
-As a result of the aforementioned Orders, the Plaintiff was unable to allow any customers into its retail location.
+- Orders, the Plaintiff is unable to allow any customers into its retail locations.
 As a retailer of children's clothing and accessories, Plaintiff's business, prior to the Pandemic, frequently served customers who would visit the store, touch and interact with multiple retail items during a visit, as well as use the fitting rooms to try on clothing.
-This made Plaintiff's business highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the staff and customers require them to work and interact in close proximity to one another and because staff routinely assists customers in selecting clothing, as well as trying on clothing for fit.

-60. The entry of the Civil Authority Orders to mitigate health risks to the public by attempting to prevent COVID-19 contamination, through the closing businesses and ordering persons to stay at home resulted in a physical impact on Plaintiff's business and Insured Properties.

-61. Plaintiff had no choice but to comply with the Civil Authority Orders, for failure to do so would have exposed Plaintiff and his business to fines and sanctions.
-Plaintiff's compliance with mandates resulted in Plaintiff suffering business losses, business interruption and extended expenses of the nature that the Policy covers and for which Plaintiff's reasonable expectation was that coverage existed in exchange for the premiums paid.

-62. Any effort by the Defendant to deny the reality that the Plaintiff has suffered physical loss and damage would constitute a false and potentially fraudulent misrepresentation done in bad faith that could endanger the Plaintiff and the public.
+This makes Plaintiff's business highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the activities of the staff and customers require them to work and interact in close proximity to one another and because staff routinely assists customers in selecting clothing, as well as trying on clothing for fit. - 60.
+The entry of the Civil Authority Orders to mitigate health risks to the public by attempting to prevent COVID-19 contamination, through the closing businesses and ordering persons to stay at home resulted in a physical impact on Plaintiff's business and Insured Properties. - 61.
+Plaintiff had no choice but to comply with the Civil Authority Orders, for failure to do so would have exposed Plaintiff and his business to fines and sanctions.
+Plaintiff's compliance with mandates resulted in Plaintiff suffering business losses, business interruption and extended expenses of the nature that the Policy covers and for which Plaintiff's reasonable expectation was that coverage existed in exchange for the premiums paid. - 62.
+Any effort by the Defendant to deny the reality that the Plaintiff has suffered physical loss and damage would constitute a false and potentially fraudulent misrepresentation done in bad faith that could endanger the Plaintiff and the public.